Sign In / Sign Out

 Each concentration requires at least six courses (18 credit hours).
-You’ll also take four BIS core courses (12 credit hours) where you work on developing your skills as an interdisciplinarian.
+You’ll also take four core courses (12 credit hours) where you work on developing your skills as an interdisciplinarian.
 You’ll put your concentration areas together in the classroom and in an applied experience that you will develop — either in a workplace internship that melds your concentrations or in an alternative research project.

-12 credit hours BIS Core Classes
+12 credit hours IDS [BIS prior to fall 2019] Core Classes

 18 credit hours Concentration #1

 Start by thinking about yourself and your passions.
 Consider your answers to these questions.

 Then consider some of the skills employers not only look for in new hires but expect from all employees.
 The top-10 skills favored by corporate recruiters in a recent survey were: